Gijsreyn/learn-dsc/content/docs/initiate/level-1-the-basics.md

 You should have successfully run the command through the CLI.
 If you need help further with DSC, there are several resources available.

 The official documentation is published on Microsoft Learn, the platform from Microsoft for all learning materials.
 You can find it using the following link: <https://learn.microsoft.com/en-us/powershell/>.
-You can search in the tiles and find _PowerShell DSC_.
+In the tiles you can search and find _PowerShell DSC_.

 To stay up to date with the latest releases, you can check out the official repository at: <https://github.com/PowerShell/DSC/releases>.
 There is also a YouTube channel to follow, which is the official DSC community channel found at: <https://www.youtube.com/@dsccommunity2958>.
-The DSC community also have a:
+The DSC community itself has:

 - Twitter at @dsccommunity
-- Discord using the following link: <https://discordapp.com/invite/AtzXnJM>
+- Discord in the following link: <https://discordapp.com/invite/AtzXnJM>

 ## Lab Exercise

-To reinforce your understanding of the basic concepts, complete the following lab exercise:
+You have now successfully learned about the basics and executed your first DSC resource.
+It's time to reinforce your understanding by completing the following lab exercise:

-1. Initialize a new DSC configuration.
+1. How can you trace _all_ information when `dsc resource get --resource Microsoft/OSInfo` executes?
-2. Define a configuration that creates a directory and a file within that directory.
+2. What are the amount of possible values for the tracing?
-3. Apply the configuration to your system.
+3. The required input for the `Microsoft.DSC.Debug/Echo` resource is?
-4. Verify that the directory and file were created successfully.
+4. How can you check if there is a pending reboot using DSC?

-By completing this exercise, you will gain hands-on experience with the DSC CLI and executing DSC resources.
+5. To add a resource for discovery, you would create the following file(s): `<fill in the blank>`